Crisis communication: Denial

 There are two forms of denial: Simple denial which involves denying the involvement or the act, and shifting the blame, which is also known as Scapegoating.
-Scapegoating in crisis communication refers to the tendency of organizations to blame an individual or group for a crisis in order to divert attention from their own responsibility and protect their reputation.
-This is a quick fix strategy but often can create long-term negative consequences the organization itself and the individual or group taking the blame.
-Blaming other can result in a decline in organizational reputation, decreased trust, and reduced stakeholder confidence.
+Shifting the blame or scapegoating in crisis communication refers to the tendency of organizations to blame an individual or group for a crisis in order to divert attention from their own responsibility and protect their reputation.
+This is a quick fix strategy but often can create long-term negative consequences for the organization itself and the individual or group taking the blame.
+Scapegoating can cause a decrease in trust from consumers or stakeholders and can also have a decrease in organizational reputation.

 Evasion of Responsibility

-Evading responsibility involves the following 4 steps.